-In January of 2011, Wes Powe and Jerry Knight, both from Lakeland, FL, decided to kayak in Tampa Bay in spite of knowing a small craft advisory was in effect.
+January 22, 2011: Wes Powe and Jerry Knight, both from Lakeland, FL, decided to kayak in Tampa Bay in spite of knowing a small craft advisory was in effect.
 They discussed the advisory and concluded they'd be fine as long as they stayed very close to shore.
 Their conclusion was incorrect.

 Patrick's Law: Inspired by a Preventable Tragic Accident

 August 12th, 2011: It wasn't the first time Patrick Luca—a 21-year veteran of the New York Police Department—took his son Caden kayaking; unfortunately, it was the last.
 The 41-year-old father died saving his son's life after capsizing in Smithtown Bay.

 Miraculously, 5-year-old Caden was spotted nearly a mile from shore floating alone in his life jacket by a boater and rescued.
 The father's body was discovered the next day.
 He had not been wearing a life jacket, the one thing that could have avoided such a sad ending to this story.